Miasma Worm Targets AI Coding Agents via GitHub Repos

 An attacker pushed a commit titled chore: update dependencies [skip ci] to icflorescu/mantine-datatable and four sibling repos.
 The commit added no dependencies.
 It planted a 4.3 MB payload runner and wired it to execute automatically through five developer tools: Claude Code, Gemini CLI, Cursor, VS Code, and the npm test script.
 The attack detonates when a developer clones one of the affected repos and opens it in an AI coding agent.
 The dropper is the same staged Bun loader, here repurposed for GitHub source-repo persistence rather than registry poisoning.

-icflorescu was not the only maintainer hit.
-The same fingerprint appears across at least four accounts and more than a dozen repos, with the dropper recompiled per wave.
+icflorescu was not the only target.
+The same fingerprint appears across more than 120 repos spanning dozens of accounts, including the official Microsoft Azure durabletask repository (1,718 stars), where the attacker used a stolen PAT from a real Microsoft contributor and backdated the commit timestamp to 2020 to hide in a dormant branch.
+The dropper is recompiled per wave.
 The maintainer’s account was suspended during the incident, and his wife posted the disclosure on his behalf.
 The loader is a byte-level match for the Miasma family.

 The commit